UKSKprosodynetwork/UKSKprosodynetwork.github.io/index.md

 The workshop aims to provide prosody researchers with opportunities to share findings, perspectives, and resources, and to develop ideas for broadening the research horizons.

+The workshop programme and abstracts are available at [our OSF repository](https://osf.io/msyf2/?view_only=c87fe156d1874ffba8a16cc363b225af).

 ### Registration fee

-**Regiester [here](https://forms.gle/TkhM6qqzx2b5sv2y6)** by 10 June 23:59 (time in Korea).
+**Register [here](https://forms.gle/TkhM6qqzx2b5sv2y6)** by 10 June 23:59 (time in Korea).
 Please note that registration may close early if the event is fully booked.

-There are registration fees to cover catering costs (coffee break and lunch).
+There are registration fees to cover catering costs (coffee breaks and lunch).
 Please see further instructions in the registration form.

 Registration fees: